Bayesian Predictive Inference Beyond Martingales: Introduction

 \subsection{Preview of contributions}

-In this paper, we propose a new condition to determine whether a sequence of one-step ahead predictive distributions is suitable for predictive resampling and develop tools to verify it.
-In particular, we relax the martingale assumption assuming that the one-step-ahead $(\mathbb{P}(X_{n+1} \in \cdot |\mathcal{G}_n))_{n \geq 0}$ satisfies for all $n$ and Borel sets $A$

-where $(\xi_n)_{n \geq 0}$ is an appropriately defined sequence $\xi_n \to 0$ a.s..
-Informally, the random sequence of predictive distributions is not a martingale but converges to one asymptotically.
-The idea builds on existing generalizations of martingales, such as almost supermartingales \citep{robbins1971convergence}, mixingales \citep{mcleish1975invariance}, and quasi-martingales \citep{fisk1965quasi}.
+In this paper, we relax the martingale assumption on predictive distributions, by assuming instead that the sequence of one-step-ahead predictive distributions $(\mathbb{P}(X_{n+1} \in A |\mathcal{G}_n))_{n \geq 0}$ forms an almost supermartingale, \citep{robbins1971convergence} (see Supplementary Material, Subsection 1.1, for background), for every set $A$.
+Informally, it means that the sequence is not a martingale but converges to one asymptotically.
+The most immediate consequence of the departure from martingales is that the resulting sequence $(X_n)_{n \geq 1}$ is not necessarily c.i.d..

-The most immediate consequence of \eqref{eq:pred_contribution} is that a sequence $(X_n)_{n \geq 1}$ having predictive distributions satisfying \eqref{eq:pred_contribution} is not necessarily c.i.d.
-In Section~\ref{sec:acid}, we define \textit{almost conditionally identically distributed sequences} (a.c.i.d.), which generalize both c.i.d. and exchangeable sequences.
-We discuss a few characterizations of a.c.i.d. sequences that offer sufficient conditions for \eqref{eq:pred_contribution}.
-We prove that, under appropriate assumptions on the rate $\xi_n \to 0$, an a.c.i.d. sequence is asymptotically exchangeable.
-This is done by proving that any sequence of random measures that satisfies \eqref{eq:pred_contribution} converges weakly a.s.
+In Section~\ref{sec:acid}, we define \textit{Almost Conditionally Identically Distributed} (a.c.i.d.) sequences, which generalize both c.i.d. and exchangeable sequences, and discuss a few characterizations.
+It is then shown in Theorem~\ref{thm:asym.exch} that, under mild conditions, an a.c.i.d. sequence is asymptotically exchangeable.
+This is done by proving that any sequence of random measures that is an almost supermartingale converges weakly a.s.
 This result generalizes similar results for martingales \citep[e.g.][]{ald85}, and may be of general interest beyond the scope of this paper.
-An implication is that any sequence satisfying \eqref{eq:pred_contribution} can be used in a valid boostrap scheme.
+An implication is that any a.c.i.d. sequence satisfying these mild conditions can be used in predictive inference.